qursa-uc3m/libcoap-pqc-bench/README.md

 ## Certificate Management

-The framework includes a certificate management system that simplifies the use of different certificate types for benchmarking.
+The repository includes a certificate management system that simplifies the use of different certificate types for benchmarking.
 This is essential for the PKI security mode.

 ### Available Certificate Types